aniellodesanto/aniellodesanto.github.io/about.md

 (e.g. complexity, leanability, generative capacity) can help shed light on structural and formal properties of Natural Language independent of framework-specific implementational details (e.g. new computational universals).
+In this sense, I find great value in working with well-defined grammatical formalisms such as MGs and TAGs.

 On the other side, I believe that a formal understanding of the computational requirements of the Language system can offer a solid theoretical support both to the design of new experiments in psycholinguistics and neurolinguistics